fastly/compute-starter-kit-javascript-queue/README.md

 This starter is fully-featured, and requires some dependencies on top of the [`@fastly/js-compute`](https://www.npmjs.com/package/@fastly/js-compute) npm package.
 The following is a list of the dependencies used:

 * **[@upstash/redis](https://www.npmjs.com/package/@upstash/redis)** - a REST-based Redis client for storing queue state.
 You could easily swap this for your own storage backend.
+* **[base-64](https://www.npmjs.com/package/base-64)** - a pure JavaScript implementation of a base64 encoder.
+* **[jws](https://www.npmjs.com/package/jws)** - a library for generating and validating [JSON Web Tokens](https://datatracker.ietf.org/doc/html/rfc7519).

 The starter will require a backend to be configured to send requests to once visitors have made it through the queue.
-For demonstration, this is
+For demonstration, the default is a public S3 bucket with some assets and an index page.

 The template uses webpack to bundle `index.js` and its imports into a single JS file, `bin/index.js`, which is then wrapped into a `.wasm` file, `bin/index.wasm` using the `js-compute-runtime` CLI tool bundled with the `@fastly/js-compute` npm package, and bundled into a `.tar.gz` file ready for deployment to Compute@Edge.

 ## Design

-When a user makes a request for the first time, we generate a signed JWT containing their position in the queue, which is fetched from Upstash (INCR queue:length).
+When a visitor makes a request for the first time, we generate a signed JWT containing their *position* in the queue, which is determined by fetching the current queue *length* from Redis (`INCR queue:length`).
+This signed JWT is sent back to the visitor as an HTTP cookie.

-On a regular basis, the current queue cursor is updated in Upstash (INCR queue:cursor).
+On a regular basis, the current queue *cursor* is updated in Redis (`INCR queue:cursor`).
 This effectively lets a user in.
-To show a visitor how many others are in front of them in the queue, we subtract the current queue cursor from their position.
+To show a visitor how many others are in front of them in the queue, we subtract the current queue *cursor* from the *position* saved in their JWT.

-On subsequent requests, when a JWT is supplied, we verify the signature and extract the position from the JWT.
-If the current queue cursor in Upstash is higher than the user's signed position, they will be allowed in.
+On subsequent requests, when a JWT is supplied, we verify the signature and extract the *position* from the JWT.
+If the current queue *cursor* is higher than the user's signed *position*, they will be allowed in.

 ## Security issues